zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/model-versions.md

 Here we are specifically setting the model configuration for a particular step or for the pipeline as a whole.

 {% hint style="info" %}
 Please note in the above example if the model version exists, it is automatically associated with the pipeline and becomes active in the pipeline context.
 Therefore, a user should be careful and intentional as to whether you want to create a new pipeline, or fetch an existing one.
+See below for an example of fetching a model from an existing version/stage.
 {% endhint %}

 ## Fetching model versions by stage

-A common pattern of fetching model versions in a pipeline is to specify the special `stages`, i.e. `production`, `staging`, `development` etc.

-A model version can be assigned a particular version in the dashboard or by executing the following command in the CLI:
+A common pattern is to assign a special `stage` to a model version, i.e. `production`, `staging`, `development` etc. This marks this version especially, and can be used to fetch it using a particular semantic meaning, disconnected from the concrete model version.
+A model version can be assigned a particular stage in the dashboard or by executing the following command in the CLI:

 ```shell
 zenml model version update MODEL_NAME --stage=STAGE